vuejs/it.vuejs.org/src/api/index.md

 ### events

-- **Tipo:** `Object`
+- **Tipo:** `Oggetto`

 - **Details:**

-  An object where keys are events to listen for and values are the corresponding callbacks.
+  An oggetto where chiaves are events to listen for and valores are the corresponding callbacks.
 Note these are Vue events rather than DOM events.
-The value can also be a stringa of a method name.
-The Vue instance will call `$on()` for each entry in the object at instantiation.
+The valore can also be a stringa of a method name.
+The Vue instance will call `$on()` for each entry in the oggetto at instantiation.

 - **Esempio:**